primefaces/primefaces/docs/7_1/components/datatable.md

 Locale is provided as optional in case you need to use a locale aware method like _toLowerCase(Locale locale)._ Note that | String | based filters like startsWith, endsWith uses toLowerCase already and _dataLocale_ attribute is used to provide the locale to use when filtering.

+This same principle can be applied globally by implementing a globalFilterFunction.
+It takes the same parameters of which the first parameter is the row value.

 ## Row Selection
 There are several ways to select row(s) from datatable.
 Let’s begin by adding a Car reference for